Discover the benefits of endpoint security and the protection it provides for business or home cybersecurity.

 Endpoint security refers to cybersecurity services for network endpoints.
 These services may include antivirus, email filtering, web filtering, and firewall services.
 Endpoint security plays a crucial role for businesses, ensuring critical systems, intellectual property, customer data, employees, and guests are protected from ransomware, phishing, malware, and other cyberattacks.

-Without such protections in place, businesses could lose access to their valuable data, risking the very survival of their business.
+Without these endpoint protections in place, businesses could lose access to their valuable data, risking the very survival of their business.
 Repeat infections can also lead to costly downtime and the allocation of resources to remediating issues over critical business goals.

 How does endpoint security work?

 Endpoint security works by allowing system administrators (in business applications) to control security for corporate endpoints using policy settings, depending on the types of protection or web access employees and systems require.
-For example, admins would be wise to block access to websites known to distribute malware and other malicious content.
+For example, admins would be wise to block access to websites known to distribute malware and other malicious content in order to ensure full endpoint security protection.

 A next-generation endpoint security solution should be cloud-based, and should use real-time machine learning to continuously monitor and adapt each endpoint’s threat detection, protection, and prevention.
-A comprehensive security offering defends both physical and virtual devices and their users against modern, multi-vector threats.
+Comprehensive endpoint security tools defend both physical and virtual devices and their users against modern, multi-vector threats.
 Ideally, it would use behavioral heuristics to analyze files and executables in real time, proactively and predictively stopping threats.
 In this way, a next-gen solution offers significantly more effective protection than more traditional, reactive endpoint security solutions.

 Why is endpoint security important?